Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: The Operating Model

+Next we describe the method used to find the theoretically maximal total yield $\text{MSY}_{\text{theo}}$ for each model community.
 For the two types of Nash objectives, no attempts were made to find the corresponding solutions in the operating model.
-Numerical methods to find Nash equilibria seem to be much less developed than algorithms to maximize a single goal function, such as total equilibrium yield $Y$.
+Numerical methods to find Nash equilibria seem to be much less developed than algorithms to maximise a single goal function, such as total equilibrium yield $Y$.
 Even the latter problem is formidable in our case.
-From experience testing different approaches, it appears that the search space might best be visualized to have the structure of a mountain landscape such as the Alps.
-The main maximum is surrounded by several side maxima of similar magnitude, which may or may not be connected to each other by steep ridges.
+From experience testing different approaches, it appears that the search space might best be visualised to have the structure of a mountain landscape such as the Alps.
+The main maximum is surrounded by several side maxima of similar magnitude, and such local maxima may not be connected to each other by steep ridges.
 Further off, lower side-maxima can be found.
-These goal functions are difficult to handle.
-Standard hill-climbing algorithms, for example, nearly inevitably get caught in low local maxima corresponding to the Prealps.
+Such goal functions make numerical optimisation difficult.
+Standard hill-climbing algorithms, for example, almost inevitably get caught in low local maxima corresponding to the Prealps.

 To find the fishing mortalities achieving the \TY{} objective, Eq.~\eqref{eq:ty0}, we therefore used the Improved Stochastic Ranking Evolution Strategy (ISRES) of \cite{runarsson05:_searc}, as implemented in \texttt{nlopt} v2.3 (\url{http://ab-initio.mit.edu/wiki/index.php/NLopt}).
-The optimization library \texttt{nlopt} provides implementations of several optimization algorithms, easily accessible through various programming languages.
+The optimisation library \texttt{nlopt} provides implementations of several optimisation algorithms, easily accessible through various programming languages.
 We describe ISRES here in some detail, because, at one crucial point, we had to modify it.

 ISRES is an evolutionary search algorithm that iteratively computes the goal function for a population of parameters combinations $x_i$ ($1\le i\le n$, here $x_i=\ln F_i$ and $n=S_F$), chooses a sub-set of ``surviving'' good combinations, and then obtains the next generation of the population by randomly mutating the parameters of survivors (there is no recombination step).
-Together with the parameters, the mutation step sizes are inherited and mutated along lineages.
-Specifically, parameter $x_i'$ and its mutation step sizes $\sigma_i'$ in the next generation are computed from the values $x_i$ and $\sigma_i$ of a survivor of the current generation following to the rule
+Together with the parameters $x_i$ themselves, the mutation step sizes are inherited and mutated along lineages.
+Specifically, parameter $x_i'$ and its mutation step sizes $\sigma_i'$ in the next generation are computed from the values $x_i$ and $\sigma_i$ of a survivor of the current generation according to the rule